-Talk to a financial advisor before you decide where to park your savings.
+You can talk to a financial advisor about your options for a bank account before you decide where to park your savings.

 Savings Account Basics

-Savings accounts are basic low or no-fee deposit accounts offered by most banks and credit unions as well as online-only banks.
-Savings accounts are insured against loss by the Federal Deposit insurance Corporation, making them suitable for even the most risk-averse savers.
+Savings accounts are basic low or no-fee deposit accounts offered by most banks and credit unions, as well as online-only banks.
+Savings accounts are insured against loss by the Federal Deposit insurance Corporation (FDIC), making them suitable for even the most risk-averse savers.

-Savings accounts’ biggest limitation is the low interest rates they pay compared to investment alternatives.
+The biggest limitation of savings accounts is the low interest rates they pay compared to investment alternatives.
 Even the highest-paying savings accounts pay interest rates that are just a fraction of the 10% annual average returned by the S&P 500 index of large-company stocks over the last century.
-Savings account interest doesn’t even keep up with inflation, meaning money placed in a savings account will lose purchasing power over time.
+Savings account interest does not even keep up with inflation, meaning money placed in a savings account will lose purchasing power over time.

 A number of alternatives can give savers some of the features savings accounts lack, including better interest.
 However, the added benefits of the alternatives typically come with compromises on other features.